The hallway stretched before him like a throat.

 "Changed how?"

-"The Heart."
+"The bad place."
 She pointed downward, through the floor.
-"In the Heart Chamber, beneath the house.
-That's where he does his work.
-That's where he keeps his experiments.
-That's where—" Her voice caught, flickered like a candle in wind.
-"That's where he keeps the pieces of us that he's stolen."
+"Down down down.
+That's where Daddy does the scary things."
+Her voice caught, flickered like a candle in wind.
+"That's where he keeps the pieces.
+The people pieces.
+The stuck ones."

-"If you're strong enough.
-Clever enough.
-Desperate enough."
 She studied him with those hollow eyes.
-"Are you desperate?"
+"Are you brave?"

 He thought of the blood-soaked mattress.
 The note that said good luck.
 The sewn-mouthed mannequins.